Suwayomi/Suwayomi-Server/README.md

 #### Building from source(needs `bash`, `curl`, `base64`, `zip` to work)
 Run `scripts/getAndroid.sh` from project's root directory to download and rebuild the jar file from Google's repository.
 ### building the jar
-Run `./gradlew :server:shadowJar` the resulting built jar file will be `server/build/server-1.0-all.jar`.
+Run `./gradlew shadowJar` the resulting built jar file will be `server/build/Tachidesk-vX.Y.Z-rxxx.jar`.
 ## running for development purposes
 ### `server` module
 Run `./gradlew :server:run -x :webUI:copyBuild --stacktrace` to run the server